 Isn’t it all fake?
 Interestingly, while the re-enactment is fake, the effect is that of a reality therapy.
 The reason is that the psychodrama is actually more real than the false version of the incident that the client has usually concocted.

 Psychodrama must be done in a very careful and professional way.
-Otherwise, a person can be made worse.
 Please exercise extreme caution and read the procedure below carefully to have the safest possible experience.